-5.2.4 Preferences relating to coaching skills on sector-wide topics at institutional level coached/advised public private stakeholders in a developing country context on sector-wide topics in the export value chain.
+5.2.4 Preferences relating to coaching skills on sector-wide topics

-Max. no. of points available Assessment aspects: 20 Give an example (in a concise manner) in which you've successfully
+Max. no. of points available Assessment aspects: 15 Give an example in which you've successfully coached SMES in a developing country context on sector-wide topics in the export value chain.